 2 classrooms with toilets accessible directly from the classroom

 Fenced play area with direct access from the classrooms

-2 small group or individual work rooms
+2 small group, individual or therapy work rooms

 Meeting and admin room

 Key Stage 2 base

 1 small group, individual, or therapy work room

 The satellite provision is staffed with Nexus staff who have relevant experience in teaching pupils with special needs.